Do you need a ceiling fan?

 One word: Price.
 It doesn’t matter how good the features of this fan are, the majority would never be able to afford it because of its astronomical price tag.

-- Wet and Energy Star Rated
+- Star Rated

 - Six Blades